 - You may get dark black stools (with blood, sometimes).

-However, consuming vitamin K in excess or under certain conditions can have detrimental effects too.
+However, consuming vitamin K (K1 or K2) in excess or under certain conditions can have detrimental effects too.
 These can include the following:

 - Issues During Pregnancy And Breastfeeding

 Vitamin K is safe in recommended amounts.
 If you are pregnant or breastfeeding, avoid consuming it in high amounts.

 - Might Lower Blood Sugar Way Too Much

 Vitamin K may lower blood sugar levels, and this may cause issues if someone is already on blood sugar medication.